-Seasons greetings everyone, and grateful thanks again to our many supporters out there, who recognise how vital our natural environment is to our own personal well being, and are prepared to put their efforts into giving nature a helping hand.
+Grateful thanks again to our many supporters out there, who recognise how vital our natural environment is to our own personal well being, and are prepared to put their efforts into giving nature a helping hand.
 Truly, it is important work.
-This year plants from our nursery revegetated another 15,000 square metres of our Peninsula, and our pest control programme was successful in ridding Awhitu of innumerable possums, rats, mustelids.
+Last year plants from our nursery revegetated another 15,000 square metres of our Peninsula, and our pest control programme was successful in ridding Awhitu of innumerable possums, rats, mustelids.
 If it has fur and four legs, it doesn’t belong in our kiwi bush.
 The battle continues!

 Posted on: 08 December 2017